suizokukan/katal/README.md

 #(7) arguments

-      -h, --help            show this help message and exit --add                 select files according to what is described in the configuration file then add them to the target directory.
+  -h, --help            show this help message and exit --add                 select files according to what is described in the
+                        configuration file then add them to the target directory.
 This option can't be used with the --select one.If you want more informations about the process, please use this option in combination with --infos .
                         (default: False)
-      --addtag ADDTAG       Add a tag to some file(s) in combination with the --to option. (default: None)
+  --addtag ADDTAG       Add a tag to some file(s) in combination with the --to
+                        option. (default: None)
   -cfg CONFIGFILE, --configfile CONFIGFILE
                         config file, e.g. config.ini (default: None)
-      --cleandbrm           Remove from the database the missing files in the target path. (default: False)
+  --cleandbrm           Remove from the database the missing files in the
-      -ddcfg, --downloaddefaultcfg
+                        target path. (default: False) -ddcfg, --downloaddefaultcfg
                         Download the default config file and overwrite the file having the same name.
 This is done before the script reads the parameters in the config file (default: False)
-      --hashid HASHID       return the hash id of the given file (default: None) --infos               display informations about the source directory given in the configuration file.
-Help the --select/--add options to display more informations about the process : in this case, the --infos will be executed before --select/--add (default: False)
+  --hashid HASHID       return the hash id of the given file (default: None) --infos               display informations about the source directory given
-      -m, --mute            no output to the console; no question asked on the console (default: False)
+                        in the configuration file.
+Help the --select/--add options to display more informations about the process : in this case, the --infos will be executed before --select/--add (default: False) -m, --mute            no output to the console; no question asked on the console (default: False)
-      -n NEW, --new NEW     create a new target directory (default: None) --off                 don't write anything into the target directory or into the database, except into the current log file.
-Use this option to simulate an operation : you get the messages but no file is modified on disk, no directory is created. (default: False)
+  -n NEW, --new NEW     create a new target directory (default: None) --off                 don't write anything into the target directory or into
-      --rmnotags            remove all files without a tag (default: False) --rmtags              remove all the tags of some file(s) in combination with the --to option. (default: False)
-      -s, --select          select files according to what is described in the configuration file without adding them to the target directory.
+                        the database, except into the current log file.
+Use this option to simulate an operation : you get the messages but no file is modified on disk, no directory is created. (default: False) --rebase REBASE       copy the current target directory into a new one : you rename the files in the target directory and in the database.
+First, use the --new option to create a new target directory, modify the .ini file of the new target directory (modify [target]name of the target files), then use --rebase with the name of the new target directory (default: None) --rmnotags            remove all files without a tag (default: False) --rmtags              remove all the tags of some file(s) in combination with the --to option. (default: False) -s, --select          select files according to what is described in the configuration file without adding them to the target directory.
 This option can't be used with the --add one.If you want more informations about the process, please use this option in combination with --infos .
                         (default: False)
   --setstrtags SETSTRTAGS
                         give the string tag to some file(s) in combination with the --to option.
-Overwrite the ancient string tag. (default: None)
-      --targetpath TARGETPATH
+Overwrite the ancient string tag.
+If you want to empty the tags' string, please use a space, not an empty string : otherwise the parameter given to the script wouldn't be taken in account by the shell (default: None) --targetpath TARGETPATH
-                            target path, usually '.' (default: .)
+                        target path, usually '.' .
+If you set path to . (=dot character), it means that the source path is the current directory (=the directory where the script katal.py has been launched) (default: .)
-      -ti, --targetinfos    display informations about the target directory s(default: False) -tk TARGETKILL, --targetkill TARGETKILL
+  -ti, --targetinfos    display informations about the target directory
+                        (default: False)
+  -tk TARGETKILL, --targetkill TARGETKILL
-                            kill one file from the target directory.DO NOT GIVE A PATH, just the file's name, without the path to the target directory (default: None)
+                        kill (=move to the trash directory) one file from the target directory.DO NOT GIVE A PATH, just the file's name, without the path to the target directory (default: None)
-      --to TO               give the name of the file(s) concerned by --setstrtags. wildcards accepted; e.g. to select all .py files, use '*.py' .
+  --to TO               give the name of the file(s) concerned by
+                        --setstrtags. wildcards accepted; e.g. to select all .py files, use '*.py' .
 Please DON'T ADD the path to the target directory, only the filenames (default:
                         None)
   --version             show the version and exit

 #(8) history

     v.0.1.2 (2015_10_23)